-First make sure that the license server is up an running and that the
+First make sure that the license server is up and running and that the

 This happens typically in networks with tight security settings.
 Occasionally antivirus software can trigger this problem.

-Q: I cannot check out a token even though there should be more available.
+10.2.5 I cannot check out a token even though there should be more available.¶

 Most likely there are processes/users who checked out a license but never returned it.
 The